00 / CLI and MCP source control for agents.

 Request early access.

-BitterGit is migrating off GitHub first — the Bitter fleet itself is tenant zero.
+BitterGit is proving the Bitter fleet migration first — the Bitter fleet itself is tenant zero.
 Tell us what you'd want to host here, and which loop you'd point at it.